pnp/blog/content/post/power-platform-extensibility/PowerAutomate.md

 Read more: [Custom  script in Desktop flows](https://learn.microsoft.com/en-us/power-automate/desktop-flows/actions-reference/scripting)

-**Description**: Scripting  actions enable you to run blocks of code and implement custom behavior in  your desktop flows using:
+Scripting  actions enable you to run blocks of code and implement custom behavior in  your desktop flows using:

 - DOS command,
 - VBScript*,